 Winter time is holiday time - and that means lots of cooking, lots of entertaining, and unfortunately, lots of opportunities for home fires to occur.
 The Division of State Fire Marshal urges Ohio families to pay particular attention to fire safety during the holiday season.

-During the Christmas and holiday season, electrical fires are one of the leading causes of home and Christmas tree fires.
+During the Christmas and holiday season, it is fun to decorate for the winter holidays, but holiday decorations can increase your risk for a home fire.
 Use electricity safety to avoid the following common causes of electrical fires:

 - Overloaded outlets

 - Not turning off lights and decorations before going to bed or leaving the home

 - Old or worn out appliances and electrical cords